PBLab/neural_collision_detection/docs/ongoing.rst

        the relations between the points on the neuronal tree.
     #.
 Add to the scatter plots the distribution of the points on each axis.

+* As a preparation for the upcoming 26.6 meeting, I've created a mini-ID PDF figure for each neuron.
+The PDF contains a plot of the numbers of collision as a function of :math:`U(r=10)`, with the distributions of :math:`U(r)` and the # collisions on each side.
+It also contains a Blender render of the neuron with 3 axial projections of the neuron overlayed with the number of collisions it felt on each pixel.
+All plots were generated manually in Blender, with py3DN and :class:`blender/overlay_collisions.py`.

+* For the same meeting, I also added the method ``get_top_colls_percentile`` to :class:`BranchDensityAndCollisions` as a way to save to disk only the locations that had the highest chance to collide with blood vessels.
+I then followed by using Blender to show the collisions on top of each neuron.
+It seems that for the most part, these locations are on the dendritic tree of the neuron, rather than on its axon.